QuickBooks Online troubleshooting

 1. This is a generic QuickBooks Online error that may be caused by a vendor with the same name as a customer (QuickBooks Online doesn’t allow this).

-Solution: Check if you have a customer or vendor in QuickBooks Online with the same name as the customer or vendor on the order you’re trying to sync.
+Solution: Check whether you have a customer or vendor in QuickBooks Online with the same name as the one on the order you’re trying to sync.
 If you do, QuickBooks Online recommends adding an indication to the names so it can handle them as two different entries: E.g., DebraC (C for customer) and DebraV (V for vendor).

 2. This error can also occur if the Product name, Customer name, Categories, or Payment Terms have extra spaces in between or after them.